Dynatrace/OneAgent-SDK-for-Python/README.md

 **Open a [GitHub issue](https://github.com/Dynatrace/OneAgent-SDK-for-Python/issues) to:**
   * Report minor defects or typos.
-  * Ask for improvements or changes in the SDK API.
   * Ask any questions related to the community effort.

 SLAs don't apply for GitHub tickets.